General criteria for the study of quasi-stationarity

 where $B$ is a standard, $r$-dimensional Brownian motion and $b:D\rightarrow\R^d$ and $\sigma:D\rightarrow\R^{d\times r}$ are locally H\"older functions, such that $\sigma$ is locally uniformly elliptic in $D$, i.e.\

 where $|\cdot|$ is the standard Euclidean norm on $\RR^d$.
 We assume that the process is immediately absorbed at some cemetery point $\d\not\in D$ at its first exit time of $D$, denoted $\tau_\d$.
-The existence and basic properties of this process need some care.
+The existence and basic properties of this process need some care since the coefficients $b$ and $\sigma$ are only defined in the open set $D$ without any assumption on the boundary of $D$, and so may not be possible to extend as continuous functions out of this set.
 Details are given in Subsection~\ref{sec:construction-diff-multidim}.
 For the moment, let us only observe that, for all $k\geq 1$, defining the compact set

 a weak solution to~\eqref{eq:SDE} can be constructed up to the first exit time $\tau_{K_k^c}$ of $K_k$ as defined in~\eqref{eq:def-T_L}.
 The proper definition of the absorption time $\tau_\d$ is